 Kene halage: A round wooden block where the runner stands on it on his single leg.
 There will be two holes in the block out of which the water forces out while running.
 The height of the water forcing out is measured to choose the winner.
 The more the speed is more the water height is.
 And this is only for senior most category.
 There are different markers using a white cloth banners.
 Whichever pair reaches water to these markers is declared a winner.
 If there are more than one, all those who reached will get prizes

 Kene Halage and Adda Halage are 2 forms of the race which has very few contestants participating and is a vanishing from most Kambala races.
-Fortunately on this race we had 8 participants from both category.
-All the extreme water splashed photos you see here are from that category of race.
+On this race we had only 2 participants for Kene Halage and 9 for Adda Halage races.
+All the extreme water splashed photos you see here are from Kene Halage category of race.

 Kambala is conducted in several parts of two districts Udupi and Mangalore from November to March.
 It is conducted always on a weekend so that it is possible for most spectators as well as participants all the Kambalas.
 The race starts usually Saturday morning and goes on all night and finishes Sunday afternoon.
 The final winners will be rewarded by the officials during the Kambala closing ceremony conducted in Sunday afternoon.
 It is watched by, on an average 20 to 30,000 spectators in a day.

-Since most of the photos of Kambala are from the same angle and view, I wanted to try something different.
-Here I have concentrated on the men running behind the buffaloes who are as fascinating as the buffaloes themselves.
-I found them fascinating as the 145 meter slushy muddy track is covered in just 14 -15 seconds by many of these racers which is very close to the 100 meter world record speeds.
+It is fascinating to know that 145 meter slushy muddy track is covered in just 14 -15 seconds by many of these racers which is very close to the 100 meter world record speeds.
 They are partially using the speeds of the buffaloes to leverage but still running in such a speed in water is quite an effort.
 Then there are support teams which take care of buffaloes both at the starting point as well as the finishing line.

 Finishing line at the end of the race track (Manjotti)is where all the major excitement of the race takes place.
 The rider just lets the buffaloes loose as they reach dry ground which is covered in river sand and that is when they may run at the crowd.
 There are people who control and stop these buffaloes.
 But if you are in front of it, they may trample on you.
 My advice is better to be safe than sorry.